 Dr. Butler received her PhD in microbiology from the University of Waterloo in 1985.
 Thereafter she conducted research on aspects of microbial ecology, and the biodegradation of organic contaminants, particularly in groundwater and soil environments.
 She has also done some work in the realm of microbial physiology (enzymes, heat & cold stress proteins) and with chemolithotrophs (e.g., Acidithiobacillus ferrooxidans).

 Dr. Butler has taught both undergraduate and graduate courses, primarily in microbiology.
-She is the course coordinator for BIOL 499, Senior Honours Project.

 - BIOL 241, Introduction to Applied Microbiology